AndreasbCS/c-mt/README.md

 A framework for modeling dynamics of human mental states.
 Psychological principles for constraining mental-state transitions is implemented as a transition system using Answer Set Programming (ASP).

 ## Emotional Reasoning Program and Test Results
-This repository presents an ASP implementation of an Emotion Decision Graph (EDG), a synthetic dataset with 256 input-goal pairs, and two series of test results based on 512 runs of the program.
-This consists of 256 runs using Hedonic Emotion Regulation (HER) based integrity constraints, and 256 runs using Utilitarian Emotion Regulation (UER) based integrity constraints.
+This repository presents 1) an ASP implementation of an Emotion Decision Graph (EDG), 2) a synthetic dataset with 256 input-goal pairs, and 3) two series of test results based on 512 runs of the program.
+The test results consist of 256 runs using Hedonic Emotion Regulation (HER) based integrity constraints, and 256 runs using Utilitarian Emotion Regulation (UER) based integrity constraints.

 ### Prerequisites